 Solving Multi-Step Equations

-Most real-world problems don't give you nice, simple one-step equations.
-Instead, you get equations like \(3(x + 2) - 5 = 16\) that require multiple steps to solve.
-The good news?
-If you can solve one-step equations, you already have all the skills you need.
-Multi-step equations just require you to simplify first, then solve.
+Most real-world problems don't give you tidy, one-step equations.
+You're more likely to see something like \(3(x + 2) - 5 = 16\), which needs several moves before you can isolate the variable.
+The good news: if you can solve one-step equations, you already have the skills.
+Multi-step equations are the same idea with more setup — simplify first, then solve.

 The Strategy